vubiostat/redcapAPI/README.md

 The next call to `exportBulkRecords`, says to export by form and leave out records not filled out and columns not part of a form.
 The first argument is specifying a `db` reference to the connection opened and naming it the same thing.
 The second call is saying for this connection export back the all the forms present in that `db`.
 The `envir` has it writing it back to the global environment as variables.
 Any parameter not recognized is passed to the `exportRecordsTyped` call.

 These two calls will handle most analysis requests.
-To truly understand all these changes see: `vignette("redcapAPI-best-practices")`
+To truly understand all these changes see: `vignette("redcapAPI-best-practices")`.

+## All Vignettes

+* redcapAPI-casting-data Casting Data
+* redcapAPI-data-validation Data Validation
+* redcapAPI-getting-started-connecting Connecting to REDCap
+* redcapAPI-missing-data-detection Missing Data Detection
+* redcapAPI-best-practices Best Practices
+* redcapAPI-offline-connection Offline Connections

 ## 2.7.0+